 The Eastern Hills Sports Academy is a program which engages students in high-quality sporting environment to improve sporting performance and develop teamwork, leadership, and interpersonal skills.
 The Sports Academy encourages students to actively engage with their local community through sport while promoting lifelong participation and learning.
 Students entering Year 9 have the option to choose the Boys Football Program, Girls Football Program, Basketball Program and Netball Program.

 Students within the Sports Academy are expected to demonstrate positive behaviour standards both at school and while representing the school at interschool competitions.
 An application process may be conducted to determine the suitability of students wishing to enter the Sports Academy.
-For further information, please see the Year 9 Course Information Handbook or contact the Physical Education and Health Department.
+For further information, please contact the Physical Education and Health Department.

 Year 9 Arts courses are available in the areas of Media, Visual Arts, Computer Graphics and Drama.
-For further information, please see the Year 9 Course Information Handbook.
+For further information, please contact the Arts Department.

 Design and Technology

 Year 9 Design and Technology units consist of Woodwork, Metalwork, Technical Drawing, Photography, Electronics and Jewellery.
-For further information, please see the Year 9 Course Information Handbook.
+For further information, please contact the HOLA (Head of Learning Area) of this department.

 Students will be encouraged to develop their practical cooking skills by preparing a range of foods through designing and preparing their own recipes.
 Students will cook a range of snack foods and simple meals that can easily be prepared at home.
 They will extend their knowledge of food and nutrition and learn about different food choices.